anarichter/anarichter.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---

 Here I should tell the world about myself.
 Maybe explain myself somehow.
+Or, then, explain something.
-Or explain something, then. (...)
+(...)

-Writing about – about whatnot?
+Writing about.. about whatnot?